shreya-ivy/Analysis-of-Investment-Trends-Preferences/README.md

 2. Dashboard: The Excel file with the final interactive dashboard.

-3.Visualizations: Screenshots and Excel charts for each analysis.
+3. Visualizations: Screenshots and Excel charts for each analysis.

 4. ReadMe: A detailed explanation of the workflow, methodology, and insights.